PyTorch Geometric Signed Directed: A Software Package on Graph Neural Networks for Signed and Directed Graphs: Conclusion and Outlook

 \section{Conclusion and Outlook}

-We present \textit{PyTorch Geometric Signed Directed} (PyGSD), an easy-to-use and easy-to-adapt end-to-end software package which addresses three main tasks in the analysis of such networks: link prediction, node classification, and node clustering.
-Specifically, we concentrate on GNNs, to survey and implement recent developments in this area, thus providing an easy entry point for users.
+We present \textit{PyTorch Geometric Signed Directed} (PyGSD), an easy-to-use and easy-to-adapt end-to-end software package which uses GNNs to address three main tasks in the analysis of signed and directed networks: link prediction, node classification, and node clustering.
+Our evaluation and discussion of the implemented methods provide insights for users on which methods to pick for various tasks.
 As an extension library to PyG, our proposed PyGSD is open source and comes with an invitation to contribute new methods, data sets, utilities, and case studies.
 In the future, we envisage contributions in the area of scalability and metrics for assessing specific tasks.
-Our software is related to PyTorch Geometric Temporal, another extension library to PyG developed for the analysis of temporal networks.
+Our library is related to PyTorch Geometric Temporal, another extension library to PyG developed for the analysis of temporal networks.
 In future works, these two software packages are likely to grow closer together.